coderbeez/qwerty/README.md

 ## Acknowledgements

-- Many thanks to my mentor Ali Ashik, Sean Murphy and ***all*** on Slack who take the time to share useful links for their fellow students.
+- Many thanks to my mentor Ali Ashik, Simen Daehlin, Sean Murphy and ***all*** on Slack who take the time to share useful links for their fellow students.